MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## How do we get better at it

 Now that I have briefly outlined what technical mentoring is and some of the reasons on why it is so powerful, I want to share some things we've learned around how to be better at it.
-I am going to focus on this specifically around technical mentorship, I've made a [separate post](http://blog.markpearl.co.za/General-mentoring-suggestions) around general mentoring suggestions.
+I am going to focus around things specifically for technical mentoring, I've made a [separate post](http://blog.markpearl.co.za/General-mentoring-suggestions) around general that would apply regardless of the form of mentoring.

 ### Adjust your approach depending on their skill level